 With the mixer running, crack in the egg and continue beating until smooth.
 Reduce speed to low, add flour, and mix until dough begins to gather around the paddle but the flour hasn't quite disappeared.
 Fold once or twice with a flexible spatula to ensure the dough is well combined.
 Divide in half and proceed to the next step, or wrap in plastic and refrigerate up to 1 week.
 Refrigerated dough should be left to stand at room temperature until soft and pliable, then lightly kneaded to restore its plasticity before rolling.

 When ready to bake, adjust oven rack to lower-middle position and preheat to 350°F (175°C).
 On a generously floured surface, roll a portion of the dough to a thickness of 1/4-inch; check with a ruler to make sure your dough isn't too thin, or else the finished cookies will be more inclined to break.
 Slide an offset spatula underneath the dough to loosen.
-Cut with assorted cookie cutters and transfer to a parchment-lined rimmed baking sheet, leaving at least an inch of space in between each cookie.
+Cut with assorted cookie cutters and transfer to a parchment-lined half sheet pan, leaving at least an inch of space in between each cookie.
 Knead scraps together, then roll and cut as before.
 Repeat with the remaining dough.

 Transfer to oven to bake.
 For soft cookies, bake until puffed and firm but perfectly pale, about 12 minutes.
 For crisp cookies, continue baking until pale gold around the very edges, about 3 minutes more.
-Let the cookies cool to room temperature directly on the baking sheet, about 30 minutes.
+Let the cookies cool to room temperature directly on the sheet pan, about 30 minutes.
 The true flavor and texture of the cookies will take another 30 minutes to develop.
 If you like, finish with a dusting of powdered sugar, or decorate with my favorite not-too-sweet Royal Icing (full decorating tutorial here).
 Store in an airtight container up to one week at room temperature.